Boletus edulis

 by Michael Kuo

-Boletus edulis is a well known European bolete that grows under spruces and, depending on how the species is defined, other conifers and even hardwoods.
+Known as the cep in France and the Steinpilz in Germany, Boletus edulis is a well-known European bolete that associates with spruces and, depending on how the species is defined, various hardwoods.
 It is a large mushroom with a greasy to tacky, bald, brown cap and a meaty, swollen stem that features fine reticulation.
 The pore surface is initially white, with "stuffed" pores--but as the mushroom matures the pores become more visible and the pore surface becomes greenish yellow.
 The flesh does not change color when the mushroom is sliced, and its surfaces do not bruise on handling.